-Earnings per Diluted Share is the amount of Net Income to Common Stockholders for the period per each Share (Weighted Average Diluted) after adjusting for Share Factor.
+Earnings per Diluted Share is the Net Income to Common Stockholders for the period per Share (Weighted Average Diluted) after adjusting for Share Factor.

-The Weighted Average Shares is the number of shares issued that are outstanding and used by the company to calculate Earnings Per Share.
-The Weighted Average Shares depends on the timing of shares issued during the period.
+The Weighted Average Shares is the number of outstanding shares issued and used by the company to calculate Earnings Per Share.
+The Weighted Average Shares depend on the timing of shares issued during the period.

-Total Assets is the sum of the carrying amounts of all assets that recognized as of the balance sheet date.
+Total Assets are the sum of the carrying amounts of all assets recognized as of the balance sheet date.

-Cash and Equivalents is a component of Assets that represent the amount of currency on hand as well as demand deposits available for withdrawal from financial institutions.
+Cash and Equivalents is a components of Assets that represent the amount of currency on hand and demand deposits available for withdrawal from financial institutions.

-Investments is a component of Assets that represents the total aggregate amount of marketable and non-marketable securities, receivables, and other invested assets.
+Investments are a component of Assets that represents the total aggregate amount of marketable and non-marketable securities, receivables, and other invested assets.

-Current investments represent assets readily realizable that are not intended to be held for more than a year from the date of purchase.
-Current Investments are reported if the company operates a classified balance sheet that segments current and non-current assets.
+Current investments represent assets readily realizable that are not intended to be held for more than a year from purchase.
+Current Investments are reported if the company operates a classified balance sheet that segments existing and non-current assets.

-Non-current investments represent assets that are not readily realizable and are intended to be held for more than a year from the date of purchase.
+Non-current investments represent assets that are not readily realizable and are intended to be held for more than a year from purchase.
 Non-Current Investments are reported if the company operates a classified balance sheet that segments current and non-current assets.

-Deposit Liabilities is a component of Liabilities, mainly down payments, representing the total of all deposit liabilities, including foreign and domestic interest and noninterest-bearing deposits.
+Deposit Liabilities are a component of Liabilities, mainly down payments, representing the total of all deposit liabilities, including foreign and domestic interest and noninterest-bearing deposits.

 Property, Plant & Equipment, often abbreviated PP&E, is a component of Assets representing long-term operational assets not easily converted into cash and not intended for resale.

-PP&E Net is the carrying amount after accumulated depreciation.
-Accumulated depreciation is the depletion and amortization of physical assets used conducting business to produce goods and services.
+PP&E net is the carrying amount after accumulated depreciation.
+Accumulated depreciation is the depletion and amortization of physical assets used to conduct business to produce goods and services.